 - After you apply online, please send the Grad School your Official Transcript(s) in one envelope to: University of Connecticut, Whetten Graduate Center, 438 Whitney Road Ext.
 Unit 1152, Storrs, CT 06269-1152

 - General Test of the Graduate Record Examination (GRE).
 You should request that your standardized test scores be submitted to UConn.
 The GRE code for UConn Storrs is 3915.
 More information on the GRE is available from the Educational Testing Service.
-Note that due to challenging testing conditions in 2020, GRE scores are highly encouraged as part of the application for Fall 2021 admission, but applications without GRE scores will be reviewed.

 - When completing the application form, select Education: Educational Psychology (PhD) as the field of study and degree and Giftedness, Creativity, and Talent Development as the concentration.